Samboy Lim: Amateur career

-Lim has been a consistent national team member.
-His first stint with the nationals was during the 1983 SEA Games in Singapore, where the Philippines retained the title.
+Lim was a consistent national team member.
+His first stint with the national team was during the 1983 SEA Games in Singapore, where the Philippines retained the title.
 In 1984, he was a mainstay of the RP Youth team and the RP quintet in the Asian Interclub.
-He readily marched off to the Ron Jacobs camp the following year and as a rookie of the Northern Consolidated squad, the guest amateur quintet in the PBA, he has dislodged several stars from their starting position and is always among the first five players off the bench.
+He readily marched off to the Ron Jacobs camp the following year and as a rookie of the Northern Consolidated squad, the guest amateur quintet in the PBA.
+He dislodged several stars from their starting position and was always among the first five players off the bench.
 Samboy won championships with the nationals in the Jones Cup, SEA Games, and the ABC crown in early 1986.
 After the NCC core disbanded, he was selected as part of the Philippine national team that competed in the 1986 Asian Games.
 He was one of the main players and top scorers of the national team that went on to win the bronze medal.

-Samboy's first commercial team was the Lhuillier Jewelers in the PABL First Conference in 1986.
+Samboy's first commercial team was the Lhuillier Jewelers in the Philippine Amateur Basketball league First Conference in 1986.
 He spearheaded the ballclub to a title, together with Jojo Lastimosa and Al Solis.